 I suspect Curtis Brown was more amused than concerned about this letter: his firm had been going since 1899 and is today one of the leading literary agencies, whilst the Hogarth Press remains a small imprint in the Random House group.
 Probably Margaret was able to smooth over any ruffled feathers with her former Time and Tide colleagues – apart from damaged pride, I wonder if Leonard Woolf thought he might have got a better deal himself with Time and Tide?

-At the time of the dinner she and Lorna Concanen Lewis were sharing a house in Bloomsbury, 21 Taviton Street, – with eight other residents (she is recorded there from 1931 to1933).
+At the time of the dinner she and Lorna Concanen Lewis were sharing a house in Bloomsbury, 21 Taviton Street, – with seven other residents (she is recorded there from 1931 to 1933).

 WHAT MARGARET DID NEXT

-Margaret remained with the Hogarth Press for the rest of her days, which sadly came early at the age of 50, on 21st January 1937, at 60 Vicarage Road, Watford, Herts, at the time resident at 26 Nightingale Road, Bushey, Herts. .
+Margaret remained with the Hogarth Press for the rest of her days, which sadly came early at the age of 50, when she died suddenly, of pneumonia, on 21st January 1937, at 60 Vicarage Road, Watford, Herts, at the time resident at 26 Nightingale Road, Bushey, Herts.
 Probate was granted to fellow diner Lorna Concanen Lewis.

 Winifred Holtby, Letters to a Friend, p 435.